A to Z of Excel Functions: the COMBINA Function

 It should be further noted that:

-- If the value of either argument is outside of its constraints, COMBINA returns the #NUM! error value.
+- If the value of either argument is outside of its constraints, COMBINA returns the #NUM! error value

-- If either argument is a non-numeric value, COMBINA returns the #VALUE! error value.
+- If either argument is a non-numeric value, COMBINA returns the #VALUE! error value

 - The following equation is used:

-- In the equation above, N is Number and M is Number_chosen.
+- In the equation above, N is number and M is number_chosen.

-Please see my example below:
+Please see my examples below:

 We’ll continue our A to Z of Excel Functions soon.
 Keep checking back – there’s a new blog post every other business day.